alistaircol/ac-website/content/articles/laravel-github-workflow-lint-run-unit-and-feature-tests-and-generate-code-coverage-report.md

     runs-on: ubuntu-latest
 ```

-### Optional: composer auth for pulling in a private package
+## Optional: composer auth for pulling in a private package

-This is a Laravel project and in it, I am using a private package, i.e.
+In my project I am using a private package (an API SDK to be precise, you can read more about that [here](https://ac93.uk/articles/github-action-build-multiple-sets-of-documentation/)):

 `composer.json`: